rmshksu/stat240_spring2025/about.md

 These will be scored these as they are submitted, based off of level of understanding. **This is purely for data collection and will never reflect on you negatively or positively.** They simply provide a persistent understanding of the classes competency level, so that instruction can be adjusted as needed.

 Periodically, I will take a student's work they submitted for an attendance problem and convert it into digital writing to make it completely anonymous.
 I may or may not change their work slightly to add to the anonymity.
 The class will be asked to submit a score and a single piece of feedback on the work the student has done.
-That will count as your attendance for the **entire week**.
+That will count as a **"make-up attendance"**.

-After **every 2 chapters** in our course schedule are completed, I will release a set of practice problems that can be used as a "make-up" attendance.
-We cover 10 chapters total in this course, so you have ***5 "completely excused" abscences***.

 ### Homework